 - Benefits of Good Credit Rating.
 When you are honest in your accounting and maintain 'good books' you enjoy many of the benefits of an excellent credit rating such as much lower interest rates and easier rental options.
 For Americans you also enjoy generous air miles travel with your business credit card!

 - Morality with Taxes.
 Once you see the benefits and accept the 'morality' of paying fair taxes then you pay them.
-This creates relative ease with dealing with tax department and entitles you to demand more from the government for your social enterprise as you are a tax payer.
+This creates relative ease with dealing with the tax department and entitles you to demand more from the government for your social enterprise as you are a taxpayer.

 - Ethical Accounting: Of course some business matters have to be private.
 But as much as possible transparency is good business.
 When you have honest books it is easier to spot dishonesty among clients, suppliers or employees!